damlaendre/sepsi/content/en/_index.md

           filename: lupines.jpg
           filters:
             brightness: 0.2
-  - block: markdown
+  - block: cta-image-paragraph
     id: schedule
     content:
+      items:
-      title: Schedule
+        - title: Program
+          feature_icon: check
+          features:
-      text: The wedding will take place on Jul.
-20, and last until the morning of Jul.
-21st, 2024.
-Please RSVP by the 15th of April.
-More details will follow.
+            - "Our wedding starts on the 20th of July, and lasts until the morning on the 21st of July."
+            - "The ceremony starts at 17 o'clock, in the garden of the Panorama Hotel."
+          image: RO_invite.jpeg
+          design:
+            css_class: "bg-gray-100 dark:bg-gray-900"
   - block: cta-image-paragraph
     id: venue
     content: